OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 There are *tethered*, *semi-tethered*, *semi-untethered*, and *untethered* jailbreaks.

-- Tethered jailbreaks don't persist through reboots, so re-applying jailbreaks require the device to be connected (tethered) to a computer during every reboot.
+- Tethered jailbreaks don't persist through reboots, so re-applying jailbreaks requires the device to be connected (tethered) to a computer during every reboot.
 The device may not reboot at all if the computer is not connected.

 - Semi-tethered jailbreaks can't be re-applied unless the device is connected to a computer during reboot.
 The device can also boot into non-jailbroken mode on its own.